turingschool/curriculum/source/projects/clone-wars.markdown

 ## Intro

-(Big idea of the project)
-(What is / why use a CMS)
+In this project you'll take a client's website and rebuild it as a Sinatra and SQL-database powered web application -- without permission.

 ## Learning Goals

-### HTTP

-Understand and use
+This project is a bridge between smaller projects with Sinatra like [WebGuesser]({% page_url web_guesser %}) and [IdeaBox]({% page_url idea_box %}) to Rails-based projects like [Blogger]({% page_url blogger %}) and [SalesEngine]({% page_url sales_engine %}).

+The big goals are to understand how web applications...

-* HTTP verbs
+* Receive requests and send responses with HTTP
-* Paths
-* Params
+* Store data to and fetch data from a SQL database
+* Write code that is well designed and tested

+### Working with HTTP

+By the end of this project you will:

-* Data from request
+* understand `GET` and `POST` coming from the browser
+* understand how and why we *fake* the `PUT` and `DELETE` verbs
+* use paths to control which part of the application is activated
+* use data embedded in the URL path (`GET` and `POST` requests)
+* use parameters appended to the path (`GET` requests)
+* use parameters embedded in the request body (`POST` requests)

 ### Databases

+By the end of this project you will:

-* Understanding enough SQL to use the Sequel gem
+* use the Sequel library to generate and execute SQL statements
+* implement `SELECT`, `INSERT`, `DELETE`, and `UPDATE` SQL queries
+* use `WHERE`, `LIMIT`, `INNER JOIN`, and `ORDER` modifiers in SQL queries
-* Avoiding SQL injection
+* use appropriate techniques to avoid SQL injection attacks
-* Design an elemntary database schema (at least 2 tables with a relationship between them)
+* design an elemntary database schema with at least 2 tables and a relationship between them
-* Creating separate environment-specific databases
+* use separate environment-specific databases (*development*, *test*, and *production*)

 ### Architecture

+Throughout the project your code will:

-* Understand how and why to separate business logic from web application
+* separate business logic from the Sinatra web application
-* Understanding and using layouts and partials in view templates
+* use layouts and partials in view templates to reduce repetition and increase clarity
-* Testing at multiple levels:
+* test at multiple levels including:
-    * Unit tests for business logic
+  * unit tests for business logic
-    * Controller tests for web application
+  * controller tests for the web application
-    * Acceptance tests for web interface
+  * acceptance tests to imitate user interactions

 ## Teams